'The writing was on the wall': What did the UN know in advance of the Rohingya crisis?

-Eleven-year-old Hedayatullah witnessed the killing of his two brothers.
+Eleven-year-old Hedayet Ullah witnessed the killing of his two brothers.
 His mother said his nightmares started soon after, but they have actually been decades in the making.

 - A war over words is central to the Rohingya crisis: Nahlah Ayed